 What is a Louisiana Annual Report?

-Your Louisiana Annual Report is a form you submit to the Secretary of State each year to confirm or update your corporation’s ownership and contact information.
-The report and $30 fee (+ $5 for credit card processing) are due on your Louisiana corporation’s anniversary.
+Your Louisiana Annual Report is a form you submit to the Secretary of State each year to confirm or update your corporation’s business information.
+The initial Louisiana report must be filed along with your Articles of Incorporation.
+The annual report is due on your Louisiana corporation’s anniversary.
 Because most people don’t celebrate corporate anniversaries like they do birthdays and wedding anniversaries, it’s easy to miss this filing deadline.
 While there’s no late fee, the state will eventually dissolve your corporation if your report remains unfiled.

 At Northwest, we help ensure our clients stay in compliance—that’s why we send our clients reminder notifications to file reports.
-For just $100 plus filing fees, we can even take on this annoying task for you and file your Louisiana Annual Report so you can focus on more important things—like running your business.
+For just $100 plus state fees, we can take on this annoying task for you and file your Louisiana Initial and Annual Reports, so you can focus on more important things—like running your business.

 How much does a corporation in Louisiana cost each year?

 At least $30.
 Every year, your corporation is required to pay the $30 filing fee to submit the mandatory Louisiana Annual Report.
 There’s also a $5 fee for credit card processing.